Kehilas-Zichron-Yaakov/shul-display/announcements.md

+**Parshas Bereishis**

+Shabbos Mevorchin Hachodesh Cheshvan.
+Molad is Wednesday, at 12:11pm and 12 Chalakim, Rosh Chodesh is Wednesday/Thursday

+The Board would like to thank everyone who donated and helped over the last few weeks, with sponsorships, setting up and taking part in the shul events.

+The **Simchas Torah night kiddush** was sponsored by the Heber family in honor of the KZY community.

+The **Simchas Torah day kiddush** was sponsored by the Kranczer family

+**Bnos and Pirchei** will be restarting soon.
+If you can lead Pirchei, please volunteer to do so.

+**Mazel Tov** to the Rav for Chosson Torah and to Chezky Kranczer for Chosson Bereishis.

 **Shabbos Shuva Drasha after Mincha on Shabbos**

-**Mazel tov** to Meor Goldberg on the occasion of putting on Tefillin

-**Kiddush** this Shabbos is sponsored by the Oraysa Chabura in honor of them finishing Mesechas Shabbos.

-**Women’s Tehilim** is by Krasnow, 6 Bonnie Ct., at 4pm
+**Women’s Tehilim** is by Royde, 18 Bonnie Ct., at 4pm

 בדק הבית** לחודש תשרי**
 has been sponsored by